penggenchang/DTF-and-Seizure-Network/README.md

-This branch includes the Python implementation of directed transfer function (DTF).
-Major library includes: Numpy, Panda and Statsmodel.
+**This branch includes the Python implementation of directed transfer function (DTF).
+Major library includes: Numpy, Panda and Statsmodel**.

 DTF is a frequency-domain directed (effective) connectivity metric for brain signal analysis and functional network modeling.
 It is based on multi variable autoregressive model (MVAR) over frequency band (e.g., 10-30Hz). introduction can be found in: